Average Variable Cost Definition

 Another way to understand the average variable cost is via the firm’s cost function, which can be plotted as a curve.
 The curve is a graph showing the relationship between the quantity of production and the average variable cost in the short-term production of a good or service.
-The curve assumes that other variables beyond level of output and variable cost (such as price of resources) remain stable.
+The curve assumes that other variables beyond the level of output and variable cost (such as the price of resources) remain stable.

 By plotting a firm’s average variable cost function, you can arrive at a cost curve that looks like this (for example):

 The average variable cost curve is U-shaped (meaning it declines at first but then rises).
 The marginal product ends up increasing eventually because an input (most often capital) is fixed in the short run, and along with a fixed input, the law of diminishing returns determines the marginal product of factors like labor.